Causal perturbative QED and white noise. The inductive step: Second order contribution with general interaction Lagrangian

-are respectively symmetrized in Bose momentum and spin variables and antisymmetrized in Fermi spin and momentum variables, according to the ordinary relation between the kernel and the integral kernel operator, in order to keep one-to-one relation between integral kernel operator and its kernel.
+Recall that the products $\otimes$ and $\overline{\dot{\otimes}}$ are respectively symmetrized in Bose momentum and spin variables and antisymmetrized in Fermi spin and momentum variables, according to the ordinary relation between the kernel and the integral kernel operator, in order to keep one-to-one relation between integral kernel operator and its kernel.

 However, in practical computations it is convenient to use non-symmetrized products in the intermediate steps, and perform the symmetrization and antisymmetrization at the very end, in order to keep the one-to-one relation between the kernel and the operator.
 We will do so from now on.